StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 Pass the **Waiting for data** stage again with the `curl` command we used earlier and your upgrade is complete.

 {% hint style="info" %}
-It is also possible to install and upgrade a StackPack using the CLI, see the [CLI documentation](../../setup/cli/README.md) for more information.
+It's also possible to install and upgrade a StackPack using the CLI, see the [CLI documentation](../../setup/cli/README.md) for more information.
 {% endhint %}

 If you navigate to your **myDummyApp** component, you should now see the stream you added to the template: